 Everything you need to know about travelling by bus in New Zealand.

 Which bus should you take to travel New Zealand?
 Travelling by bus is a super popular way to see the country.
 So popular, in fact, that there are three different ways travel New Zealand by bus!
 We’ll go through them all extensively in this ultimate guide to travelling by bus in New Zealand!

-Travelling by bus is not only ideal for the budget traveller, it’s a way travel New Zealand in an action-packed way while getting to meet loads of interesting people.
-This guide will go through all the ways you can travel by bus in New Zealand, including the pros and cons to each one of them.
+Travelling by bus is not only ideal for the budget traveller, but it’s also a way travel New Zealand in an action-packed way while getting to meet loads of interesting people.
+This guide will go through all the ways you can travel by bus in New Zealand, including the pros and cons of each one of them.
 We’ll even give you some quick details on city buses and day tours too, as well as seven top tips for travelling by bus in New Zealand.

 7 Tips for Travelling New Zealand by bus